posty/posty_api/README.md

 #posty\_API
 [![Build Status](https://travis-ci.org/posty/posty_api.svg?branch=master)](https://travis-ci.org/posty/posty_api)

-The posty\_API is the core element of the posty softwarestack.
+The posty\_API is the core element of the posty software stack.
 It is developed to administrate a mailserver based on Postfix and Dovecot.
 It offers an easy REST interface which can be used in own applications or with the posty client applications, posty\_CLI and posty\_webUI.

 ## Requirements

 You need a working ruby installation.

-Tested with ruby 2.1.8, 2.2.4, 2.3.0
+Tested with ruby 2.5.1

 ## Installation